-- Intentional or reckless disturbance (at any level)

-- Intentional or reckless obstruction of access to any place of shelter or protection
+- Intentional or reckless disturbance (at any level) - Intentional or reckless obstruction of access to any place of shelter or protection

-Works which are liable to affect a dormice habitat or an operation which are likely to result in an illegal level of disturbance to the species will require a European Protected Species Licence (EPSL) issued by the relevant countryside agency (i.e. Natural England).
+Works which are liable to affect a dormice habitat or an operation which are likely to result in an illegal level of disturbance to the species will require a European Protected Species Licence (EPSL) issued by the relevant countryside agency (i.e. Natural England, Natural Resources Wales (NB: Hazel Dormouse are entirely absent from Scotland)).
 The licence is to allow derogation from the legislation through the application of appropriate mitigation measures and monitoring.